JANUARY 18, 2007

 on carefully considering and crafting lengthy precedential decisions.

-Additionally, the change could advantage large law firms and
+Additionally, the change could advantage large law

 government attorneys and disadvantage parties with fewer resources.